 When it comes to lead generation, it’s hard to compete with some of the paid social platforms and the options they provide.
 Put time and thought into your ads in terms of messaging, graphics, videos, links etc. If done correctly you can get click-through rates on your ads as high as 20% with a mere R2000 budget.

 Having marketing automation and CRM software is not required to still have a well-conceived and effective digital marketing strategy, but it certainly helps.

 Executing a multi-channel digital marketing campaign can require a lot of time, energy, and planning.
 Keeping track of leads and ensuring contacts are nurtured can consume hours of resources, which most companies don’t have.

 Having a CRM to track and organise your contacts not only streamlines your database, but it allows you to segment your contacts in a way where you can target them with specialised content that is specific to who they are, where they work, and how far along they are in your buyer's journey.

-Marketing automation can execute the above mentioned strategy automatically for you without the need for an entire marketing team which saves you time and allows you to focus on other important matters.
-Workflows get setup in the background that automatically track and nurture leads until they are ultimately sales-ready.
+Marketing automation can execute the above-mentioned strategy automatically for you without the need for an entire marketing team which saves you time and allows you to focus on other important matters.
+Workflows get set up in the background that automatically tracks and nurtures leads until they are ultimately sales-ready.

 It’s time to start planning your digital marketing strategy.
-You need to be clear about what are you trying to achieve through this strategy short, medium, and long-term?
-Is this strategy focused around brand awareness, lead generation or customer retention?
+You need to be clear about what you are trying to achieve through this strategy short, medium, and long-term.
+Is this strategy focused on brand awareness, lead generation or customer retention?

 You might have specific products or services that will drive your strategy, or perhaps it’s a major event that you are trying to get RSVPs or vendor funding for?
 It’s important to set priorities and understand what the overall strategy is trying to accomplish.